openconfig/featureprofiles/feature/bgp/gracefulrestart/ate_tests/bgp_graceful_restart_test/README.md

 **RT-1.4.4: DUT Helper for a restarting EBGP speaker whose BGP process was gracefully killed**
 *   Advertise prefixes between the ATE ports through the DUT.
 Send Graceful restart trigger from ATE port-1.
-*   Start traffic between ATE port-1 and ATE port-2 and prior to the expiry of `stale-routes-time`, ensure that there is zero packet loss.
+*   Start traffic between ATE port-1 and ATE port-2 and prior to the expiry of `stale-routes-time`, stop traffic and ensure that there is zero packet loss.
 *   Restart traffic post the stale routes timer expiry.
 Ensure that the subject prefixes are withdrawn, and there is 100% traffic loss between ATE:Port1 and ATE:Port2.
 *   Repeat the above for the IBGP peering on ATE port2